MidnightDreamerX17/skill20/Races/ElementalUnionSpawn.md

 - -1 Charisma
 - Breathe water as if it was air
 - Swim at the same speed as running on land.
-- Create Water 1/day
+- Inherent Spell: *Create Water* (once per day), +1 use per day for every 3rd experience level
 - Immune to water damage, and guaranteed to save against water magic.

+Elemental Rejuvenation - Elemental Union Spawn can rest while immersed in their primary element, causing them to regain an additional hit point during rest.
+They also maintain their youth this way.
+They reverse 1 day of unnatural aging during such a boosted rest as well.

-Volatile Reactions: All Elemental Union Spawn have a penalty of -2 to all reactions with other elementals and their spawn.
+Volatile Reactions - All Elemental Union Spawn have a penalty of -2 to all reactions with other elementals and their spawn.
+Consequently, it is rare to meet a group of Elemental Union Spawn, let alone a group of different types.